Woman kicked out of the bus because commuters find out she is a nurse

 In an Instagram Stories post by her sister, the nurse’s ordeal was outlined.

-Her sister, whose account went by the handle ‘eileen_ling19’ wrote, “My sister had a bad night shift last night because she was being kicked in the face by a pt (patient), but that is not the case”. (sic)
+Her sister wrote, “My sister had a bad night shift last night because she was being kicked in the face by a pt (patient), but that is not the case”. (sic)

 She added that usually after her sister finishes her shift working as a nurse, she would usually change back into civilian clothing and board the bus.